 Regular school attendance from an early age creates a culture about the importance of education and learning so that all can benefit equally.
 Missing learning time leaves children vulnerable to falling behind and it is well-known that poor attendance leads to lower levels of achievement.
-The foundation for good attendance is a strong partnership between the school, parents and the child.
+The foundation for good attendance is a strong partnership between the school, parents and the child, beginning from the early years.